Literary Fiction & Psychological Thriller Author Durai R.

 Yes, I'm seeking literary representation for character-driven literary fiction with psychological suspense, focused on migration, marriage, and the quiet moral cost of ambition.

-What manuscripts are completed / in progress?
+What manuscripts are available?

 How can I contact you?